trychlos/pwix-env-settings/README.md

     meteor add pwix:env-settings
 ```

+## Provides

+### Global object

+`pwixEnvSettings`

+### Methods

+- `pwixEnvSettings.configure()`

+    The configuration method.
+See below.

+- `pwixEnvSettings.ready()`

+    A getter/setter method which get/set the readyness status of the package.

+    The package is considered ready when all configuration files have been loaded.

+    Note that these actions are taken at `Meteor.startup()` time.
+There is no chance that the package be ready before that.

 ## Configuration

 The package's behavior can be configured through a call to the `pwixEnvSettings.configure()` method, with just a single javascript object argument, which itself should only contains the options you want override.